Kurentovanje: The first "modern" version of the Kurentovanje festival

-On Shrove Sunday, 27 February 1960, the first modern version of the festival, called Kurentovanje, was organized in Ptuj, featuring traditional carnival costumes from Markovci.
+On Shrove Saturday, 27 February 1960, the first modern version of the festival, called Kurentovanje, was organized by Drago Hasl and friends in Ptuj, featuring traditional carnival costumes from Markovci.
 Carnival participants lined up in a procession.
 The procession leaders were spearmen followed by ploughmen, "rusa" (a bear), fairies, cockerels, and Kurents, all dancing to the sound of music played by a local band.
 The performance and customs of each traditional costume were explained to the gathered crowd via loudspeakers.
 The event met with tremendous success and aroused general interest which encouraged the organizers to continue.

 One year later, the Markovci costumes were joined by ploughmen from Lancova Vas, log-haulers from Cirkovci, and mourners from Hajdina.
 For the first time, carnival (non-ethnographic) groups presented themselves in the afternoon.
 In 1962 the event reached beyond local boundaries by inviting other carnival figures such as lavfarji (< Bavarian German Laufer 'runner') from Cerkno and borovo gostuvanje (literally, "pine wedding participants") from Predanovci in the Prekmurje region.